Non-Clustered Index in SQL Server with Examples

 When should we create indexes on a table?

 We need to create indexes on table columns provided those columns are frequently used in where condition or order by clause in a select query.

 It is not advised creating an index on each and every column because a number of indexes can degrade the performance of the database also because every modification we make on the data should be reflected in all the index tables.
 How index impacts the performance of DML operations that we will discuss in our next article.

 Which Index is faster, Clustered or Non-Clustered Index?

-In this article, I try to explain the SQL Server Non-Clustered Index step by step with some examples.
-I hope this article will help you with your need.
-I would like to have your feedback.
-Please post your feedback, question, or comments about this article.
+In the next article, I am going to discuss How Index Impacts DML Operations in SQL Server with examples.
+Here, in this article, I try to explain the SQL Server Non-Clustered Index step by step with some examples.
+I hope you enjoy this article.